Baking Science: How To Achieve Perfect Bakes

 • Rich flavor

 When it comes to baked treats, eggs pack a punch.
-Here’s what those simple little ovals do:
+Here’s what those little ovals do:

 • They bind ingredients together.
 How?
-The proteins in them, specifically albumin, form a bond with other ingredients.
+Their proteins, specifically albumin, form a bond with other ingredients.

 • They contribute to the rise.
-When eggs meet heat, the proteins in them coagulate, creating a sturdy framework that supports the rising action of leavening agents like baking powder or soda.
-The process of coagulation also traps air, giving your bakes that pleasant tenderness and lightness.
+When eggs meet heat, their proteins coagulate, creating a sturdy framework supporting leavening agents such as baking powder and baking soda.
+The process of coagulation also traps air, giving your baked goods that pleasant tenderness and lightness.

 • They add moisture and flavor.
-Moisture in baked treats improves flavor and texture.
-It also prevents them from going stale.
-Fats in eggs act as moisturizer.
-Their protein content also contributes to holding moisture in.
+Moisture improves the flavor and texture of baked treats and prevents them from going stale.
+Eggs’ fats act as moisturizers, and their protein content also contributes to holding moisture in.

 Egg yolks and egg whites play different roles: